lyfegame/mineflayer-viaproxy/README.md

 # NOTICE
 Because mineflayer currently doesn't support ViaProxy due to an error in prismarine-registry (see [here](https://github.com/PrismarineJS/prismarine-registry/pull/39)), you must use the patched version of prismarine-registry.

+This is the `TypeError: Cannot read properties of undefined (reading 'overworld')` error in `plugins/game.js` for mineflayer.

 To do this, you must add the following to your package.json:

 ```json